apache/doris-website/versioned_docs/version-2.0/admin-manual/cluster-management/upgrade.md

 admin set frontend config("disable_tablet_scheduler" = "true");
 ```

-**03 Compatibility Testing**
+#### Compatibility testing

-:::caution Warning
+:::tip

 **Metadata compatibility is very important, if the upgrade fails due to incompatible metadata, it may lead to data loss!
-It is recommended to perform a metadata compatibility test before each upgrade!**
+It is recommended to perform a metadata compatibility test before each upgrade! **

 :::

-1. FE Compatibility Test
+##### FE Compatibility Test

-:::tip Important
+:::tip

+**important**

 1. It is recommended to do FE compatibility test on your local development machine or BE node.

 2. It is not recommended to test on Follower or Observer nodes to avoid link exceptions
 3. If it must be on the Follower or Observer node, the started FE process needs to be stopped

 :::

-a.
-Use the new version alone to deploy a test FE process
+1. Use the new version alone to deploy a test FE process

     ```shell
     sh ${DORIS_NEW_HOME}/bin/start_fe.sh --daemon
     ```

-b.
-Modify the FE configuration file fe.conf for testing
+2. Modify the FE configuration file fe.conf for testing

     ```shell
     vi ${DORIS_NEW_HOME}/conf/fe.conf